osg-htc/user-school-2018/docs/curriculum/detailed-schedule.md

 instructor will be at your hotel and their expected departure time for the Fluno.

 * HotelRed, Bala, leave at 6:05
-* Union South, leaving at 6:10
+* Union South, Lauren, leaving at 6:10
-* Doubletree, leaving at 6:15
+* DoubleTree, Christina, leaving at 6:15

 ## Monday, 9 July 2018